The Wizard of Oz on television: Differences between network and cable showings

 In addition to the frequent cable showings, another difference between showings on NBC, CBS, the WB network, and cable channels is that when the film was shown on CBS and NBC, it was always presented as a special instead of just a televised film.
 From 1959 until it went to cable, the film was never shown on NBC Saturday Night at the Movies or any other movie anthology series, and telecasts of the film regularly preempted two hours or more of regular television programming.

 Promos for the CBS and NBC showings during the 1960s began airing on television as much as two weeks in advance of that year's telecast and were still airing as late as 1989.
 On the major commercial networks, it was never termed a "CBS Movie Special" or an "NBC Movie Special", as movie specials shown on those networks are frequently termed, but as simply The Wizard of Oz.

 Aspect ratio

 The 1955 and 1998 theatrical re-releases were matted in movie theaters to produce a widescreen effect for the Academy-standard aspect-ratio film.

 When shown in HDTV, the film is pillarboxed so that its aspect ratio is preserved.
 On DVD, the film has always been issued in its original 1939 aspect ratio.

-Outside the United States

-The movie has also been shown on television successfully since 1980 in the United Kingdom, Canada, and every year in Australia, but it has not become the television phenomenon there as it has in the U.S. In Indonesia, the film was aired for the first time on the newly-inaugurated television network RCTI in November 1989, with reruns on other four networks in the 1990s.
-In Japan, the film has aired on the Japanese version of The Magical World of Disney, although Disney had nothing to do with its production or release.

-Broadcast television airdates

-Eastern Time (taken from TV Guide and The Wizard of Oz: The Official 50th Anniversary Pictorial History).

-1956 - CBS - Saturday, November 3–9:00 p.m.

-The film's first showing on television.
-It was shown in color although very few people owned color TV sets.
-This marked the only time it was aired that late on a non-cable television network (Turner Broadcasting frequently schedules two showings in a row on the same night, at 8:00 p.m. and 10:15 p.m.).
-Future showings began earlier in order to allow children to see it more easily.
-In addition, the prime time hour generally given to affiliates for local programming was taken back in order to run the movie early.
-This practice continued until the film was sold to NBC.

-1959 - CBS - Sunday, December 13 - 6:00 p.m.

-The first of the film's annual showings.
-It was the success of this telecast, which gained a wider audience than the first, that persuaded CBS to make the film an annual tradition on television.

-1960 - CBS - Sunday, December 11 - 6:00 p.m.